crake7/Defensor-Fortis-/README.md

 ## How-to

+I recommend using Metasploitable to test the exploits.
 Each folder is provided with a text file named ```howto``` which explains how to use each program in detail.

 ## Requirements